 At some time in their second year, most babies take their first steps and become toddlers.
 The toddler period usually ends at age three and the child becomes a preschooler.

 The following activities will meet the learning and developmental needs of toddlers and engage their interest.
-All are suitable for the home or the nursery.
+All are suitable for the home, toddler activity group, or nursery.

 Toddlers learn about the world by engaging in hands-on activities which stimulate their senses.
 The home offers a wealth of opportunities for sensory play from washing objects to matching socks, dusting, pouring drinks, preparing food, setting the table, washing up and sweeping up leaves.